christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 Christianity was one branch of the slave morality that originates with the Zoroastrian conspiracy in Babylon and was spread in Rome because members of this priestly Zadokite jewish family were able to amass power within Rome.

-\*Scipio Africanus and Julius Caesar were both claimed to be the 'new Romulus'.